Jimee3/odin-recipes/README.md

 This is the first project in the course and is focused on practicing the html skills learnt in the previous lessons.
 The website will consist of a main index page which will have links to a few recipes.
 Images used in this project are the best free images that I could easily find on google image search.

-This project will be revisited later to add CSS.
+The CSS was added later as a practice a is not intend to look good.

 Credits: <br>
 Thin crust pizza image: https://www.flickr.com/photos/thrivingveg/